 The STS (STATUS) output gives an additional indicator of WSM activity by providing both a hardware signal of status (versus software polling) and status masking (interrupt masking for background block erase, for example).
 Status indication using STS minimizes both CPU overhead and system power consumption.
-When configured in level mode (default mode), it acts as a RY/ BY# signal.
+When configured in level mode (default mode), it acts as a RY/

+BY# signal.
 When low, STS indicates that the WSM is performing a block erase, program, or lock-bit configuration.
-STS-high indicates that the WSM is ready for a new command, block erase is suspended (and programming is inactive), program is suspended, or the device is in reset/powerdown mode.
+STS-high indicates that the WSM is ready for a new command, block erase is suspended (and programming is inactive), program is suspended, or the device is in reset/power-down mode.
 Additionally, the configuration command allows the STS signal to be configured to pulse on completion of programming and/or block erases.

 Three CE signals are used to enable and disable the device.
-A unique CE logic design (see Table 13, "Chip Enable Truth Table" on page 33) reduces decoder logic typically required for multi-chip designs.
+A unique CE logic design (see Table 3, "Chip Enable Truth Table" on page 16) reduces decoder logic typically required for multi-chip designs.
 External logic is not required when designing a single chip, a dual chip, or a 4-chip miniature card or SIMM module.

 The BYTE# signal allows either x8 or x16 read/writes to the device.
-BYTE#-low selects 8-bit mode; address A0 selects between the low byte and high byte.
-BYTE#-high enables 16-bit operation; address A1 becomes the lowest order address and address A0 is not used (don't care).
+BYTE# at logic low selects 8-bit mode; address A0 selects between the low byte and high byte.
+BYTE# at logic high enables 16-bit operation; address A1 becomes the lowest order address and address A0 is not used (don't care).
 A device block diagram is shown in Figure 4 on page 14.

-When the device is disabled (see Table 13 on page 33), with CEx at $V{IH}$ and RP# at $V{IH}$ , the standby mode is enabled.
-When RP# is at $V{IL}$ , a further power-down mode is enabled which minimizes power consumption and provides write protection during reset.
-A reset time ( $t{PHQV}$ ) is required from RP# going high until data outputs are valid.
-Likewise, the device has a wake time ( $t{PHWL}$ ) from RP#-high until writes to the CUI are recognized.
-With RP# at $V{IL}$ , the WSM is reset and the Status Register is cleared.
+When the device is disabled (see Table 3 on page 16) and the RP# signal is at V{CC} , the standby mode is enabled.
+When the RP# signal is at GND, a further power-down mode is enabled which minimizes power consumption and provides write protection during reset.
+A reset time (t{PHQV}) is required from RP# switching high until outputs are valid.
+Likewise, the device has a wake time (t{PHWL}) from RP#-high until writes to the CUI are recognized.
+With RP# at GND, the WSM is reset and the Status Register is cleared.